ravinduheshan99/Performance-Testing-With-JMeter-Load-Testing-From-Scratch/README.md

 - Monitor performance thresholds and response times

 By adding assertions, your JMeter test becomes more reliable and provides meaningful Pass/Fail results during load testing.

+---

+## Section 07 – JMeter Controllers for Module-Wise Metrics

+### Understanding Controllers in Performance Tests
+Controllers shape test flow and let separate parts of a script act like real modules of an application.
+As test plans grow, controllers make it easier to organise samplers, compare the performance of different user paths, and track module-level behaviour.

+---

+### Module Controller and Include Controller
+Use these controllers to reuse test fragments and keep large test plans modular and maintainable.

+**Module Controller**
+- Selects and runs another Controller or sampler defined elsewhere in the same Test Plan.
+- Useful for calling a common module, for example, a login flow, from multiple places without duplicating samplers.
+- Keep the target module inside a named controller or Test Fragment and point the Module Controller to it.

+**Include Controller**
+- Loads an external `.jmx` test fragment at runtime.
+- Helps split large test suites across files and share common modules across projects.
+- The included file should contain the module under a Simple Controller or Test Fragment.

+**Test Fragment**
+- A special container intended for reusable modules.
+- Not executed on its own.
+Use Module Controller or Include Controller to invoke it.

+**Example usage**
+1. Create a Test Fragment or Simple Controller named `Login Module` with login samplers.
+2. Add a Module Controller in each place where login is needed and select `Login Module` as the target.
+3. To reuse `Login Module` across repositories, move it to `login-module.jmx` and use an Include Controller to load it.

+**Benefits**
+- Single source of truth for common flows
+- Easier updates and debugging
+- Cleaner metrics per module when used with Transaction Controllers

+---

+### Transaction Controller
+A Transaction Controller groups several samplers and records a single time for the group.
+This helps measure the end-to-end response time of a complete user action, such as login, profile load, or booking.

+Key notes:
+- Measures the combined time of child samplers
+- Can include or exclude the time of child controllers
+- Useful for module-wise performance tracking

+Example:
+A login flow with three requests can be placed under one Transaction Controller to compare the full login time against other modules.

+---

+### Simple Controller
+A Simple Controller keeps related samplers together for readability.
+It does not create extra metrics by itself.

+Used for:
+- Structuring scripts
+- Keeping modules separate
+- Cleaning complex test plans

+Example:
+A “Search Module” can sit inside a Simple Controller to hold the search page load, search action, and item selection requests.